Leafwing-Studios/fop-rules/docs/rules/combat/elements.md

 Air is the element of the gentle breeze and the ferocious storm; of the soaring eagle and the lumbering skyship.

-Mechanically, air is commonly associated with flying, the aloft condition and effects which apply forced movement or knock creatures prone.
+Mechanically, air is commonly associated with flying, the aloft ailment and effects which apply forced movement or knock creatures prone.

 ### Earth

 Earth is the element of the stony mountains and the stinging sands; of the fertile soil and the barren outcropping.

 Mechanically, earth is commonly associated with absorption, the Defend major action and resistance to physical damage.
-Rocks often apply the rooted condition, forced movement or knock creatures prone, while sand often applies blinded or creates shrouded effects.
+Rocks often apply the rooted ailment, forced movement or knock creatures prone, while sand often applies blinded or creates shrouded effects.

 ### Fire